The Solved Mystery of Martha Elizabeth (Lizzy) Lee, the Black Mistress of the 7th Vice President of the United States of America, John C. Calhoun.

 However, the barbaric rape of enslaved Black women by European colonists is a savagery issue that predates the establishment of the United States.

-The reality of the situation in early America in which I discovered through research is, that the immoral raping of Black women was a generational cycle of terror that was passed down for centuries since Europeans first arrived in the Americas.
+The reality of the situation in early America in which I also discovered through research is, that the immoral raping of Black women was a generational cycle of terror that was passed down for centuries, since the first arrivals of Europeans in the Americas.

 After all, the lewd actions of Henry “ Black Horse Harry” Lee (1787-1837), was inherited from his father Henry “Light Horse Harry” Lee (1756-1818) who also had an affair with those he enslaved.

-Decades before my grandmother Martha Liza (Lizzy) Lee, “Black Horse Harry” first enslaved and raped my grandmother’s mom, Kizzie.
+Decades before my grandmother Martha Elizabeth Liza (Lizzy) Lee, “Light Horse Harry Lee” first enslaved and raped my grandmother’s mom, Kizzie, and had at least one child with her.

 Even the first president of the United States of America, George Washington, who is rumored to have never produced any children, is said to have at least one hidden Black child named West Ford. ⬇️

 After George Washington’s death, the nephew of Washington invited West Ford to move into the Stratford Hall Plantation.
 He also gifted West Ford with over 100 acres of land.
-The gratitude paid by Bushrod Washington would not have been possible had West Ford not been the son of George Washington. ⬇️
+The gratitude paid by the oldest nephew of George Washington, Bushrod Washington would not have been considered, had West Ford not been the son of George Washington. ⬇️

 The findings of my American History discovery Ultimately

-Connected my lineage all the way back to the original drafters of the Declaration of Independence, where two brothers
+Connected my lineage all the way back to the original drafter of the Declaration of Independence, and the two brothers

-On June 7, 1776 Richard Henry Lee presented the Lee Resolution.
-Who could have imagined that over 200 years later, in September 2020, I wrote the LEGREE Resolution that would honor the memory of my formerly enslaved 105-year-old great-grandmother, Nancy Washington Legree.
+Who could have imagined that exactly 250 years after one of my first known grandfathers, Richard Henry Lee had presented the Lee Resolution; in September 2020, a descendant of his, a great-grandson would write the LEGREE Resolution which would honor the memory of a formerly enslaved 105-year-old woman, Nancy Washington Legree.
 My grandmother Nancy, who was the daughter of Martha Elizabeth Lee, and the Vice President of the United States of America, 7th Vice President, John C. Calhoun.
+My grandmother Nancy, was also the great-granddaughter of Richard Henry Lee.

-Although I had received a unanimous decision in which the entire Clemson City Council voted in support of the Legree Resolution (2020), Clemson City Council in South Carolina never officially followed through with the naming of the “unnamed” bridge, despite this.
+Although I had received a unanimous decision in which the entire Clemson City Council voted in support of the Legree Resolution (2020), five years later, Clemson City Council in South Carolina never officially followed through with placing the name of my grandmother Nancy Washington Legree, on the “unnamed” bridge, despite this.

 (above) Picture of my bridge interview with FOX in 2020.

 Make no mistake about it, shortly after I named the unnamed bridge located in the Calhoun community in dedication of the memory of grandmother Nancy, all communication abruptly stopped between myself, the new mayor of Clemson, SC (Robert Halfacre) and the Clemson City Council.
-This is because Clemson soon figured out that my very deep history goes far beyond the establishment of America, and proceeding with the naming of the bridge in the far Deep “Jim Crow” South would only unveil the Truth of who we are (identities) and confirm that our ancestors were already here before the arrival of Europeans to America.
+This is because Clemson soon figured out that my very deep history goes far beyond the establishment of America, and proceeding with the naming of the bridge in the far Deep “Jim Crow” South, would only unveil the Truthful (identities) identities of Black Americans, and also confirm that our ancestors were already here before the arrival of Europeans to America.

-Since then, the state of South Carolina, the cities of Greenville and Clemson, along with law enforcement, and other public officials within the state have all tried Blackball and silence my organization, The Men Of Color Having Answers Foundation (MOCHA).
+Since then, the state of South Carolina, the cities of Greenville and Clemson, along with area law enforcement, and other public officials within the state have all tried Blackball and silence my organization, The Men Of Color Having Answers Foundation (MOCHA), by any means.

 Please Donate!